 Floaters typically appear as one or more black moving dots in your vision.
 Sometimes they appear like cobwebs or curved shapes.
 The presence of floaters does not necessarily mean that you have RD, as floaters are very common.
-However, if you have any new floaters, a sudden increase in size and number of floaters and, in addition to floaters, you have a sensation of flashing lights then contact your doctor urgently.
+However, if you have any new floaters, a sudden increase in size and number of floaters, and floaters and flashes together, then contact your doctor urgently.

-- Vision loss.
 You may notice shadowing in your peripheral vision, cloudy vision or loss of vision like a curtain coming over your eye.
-This is a sign of the retina actualy detaching and you should seek medical help at once.
+This is a sign of the retina actually detaching and you should seek medical help at once.

-- Early RD or a tear in the retina causes no symptoms and is detected on routine eye checks.
+Early tears or detachments in the retina cause no symptoms and are detected on routine eye checks.

-It is very important to see your doctor or optician immediately if you have any of these symptoms.
+It is very important to see your doctor or optician immediately if you have any of the symptoms above.
 If it is RD, the quicker it is treated, the better the outcome.

 Are there any complications?

-If RD is not treated promptly, it can lead to severe visual impairment in the affected eye.
+If retinal detachment is not treated promptly, it can lead to severe visual impairment in the affected eye.
 Occasionally the second eye is also affected.